Energy-Efficient Communication in the Presence of Synchronization Errors: Proof of Upper Bound in Theorem

 We want to argue that the statistical behavior between the input $m$ to the encoder $f^T$ and the output $\hat{\msf{m}}$ of the decoder $\varphi^{\msf{L}}$ can be simulated over the discrete memoryless channel $W$ alone (see Fig.~\ref{fig:converse}).
-Consider a new encoder $\msf{f}'^T$ that consists of the concatenation of $f^T$ with an IDC of same statistical behavior as the one in the original insertion/{\allowbreak}deletion/{\allowbreak}substitution channel.
-Denote by $\msf{s}'[\ell]$ the state random variables describing this IDC.
+Consider a new encoder $\msf{f}'^T$ that consists of the concatenation of $f^T$ with a DDC of same statistical behavior as the one in the original duplication/{\allowbreak}deletion/{\allowbreak}substitution channel.
+Denote by $\msf{s}'[\ell]$ the state random variables describing this DDC.
 Observe that the encoder $\msf{f}'^T$ is a randomized, variable-length encoder, mapping the message $m$ into a random sequence $\tilde{\msf{x}}'^{\msf{L}'}$ of random length $\msf{L}'$.